sbchengyiwei/Online-Chatroom/README.md

 3. Making Calls to the Database with MyBatis Mappers Implemented MyBatis mapper interfaces for each of the model types.
 ## The Front-End
-developed HTML templates for the required application pages.
+Developed HTML templates for the required application pages.
 Inserted Thymeleaf attributes to supply the back-end data and functionality described by the following individual page requirements:
 1. Login Page
 Everyone should be allowed access to this page, and users can use this page to login to the application.
 Show login errors, like invalid username/password, on this page.